jonemo/blog.jonasneubert.com/_posts/2021-01-10-exploring-the-supply-chain-of-the-pfizer-biontech-and-moderna-covid-19-vaccines.md

 ## Lipids

 Lipids are fatty molecules.
 Each of the two vaccines contains four types of lipid.
 Cholesterol, phosphatidylcholine, an ionizable cationic lipid, and PEGylated phospholipds.
-In the vaccine, these lipids form a capsule around the RNA called [lipid nanoparticle](https://en.wikipedia.org/wiki/Solid_lipid_nanoparticle) (LNP) that protects it from the hostile environment until it is inside a human cell.
+In the finished vaccine, the lipids will form a capsule around the mRNA to protect the mRNA from the hostile environment until it arrives inside a human cell.
+The assembly of mRNA and lipids is called the [lipid nanoparticle](https://en.wikipedia.org/wiki/Solid_lipid_nanoparticle) (LNP), but in this section we focus on where the lipid bulk ingredients come from.

 Both Pfizer-BioNTech and Moderna use the same structural components which are already approved in many drugs.